-countries, only 0.8% of GDP in South Africa is spent on research, compared to 1.3% in

-Brazil89.
-None of this is being directed into multidisciplinary digital policy research required to address Digitalisation and datafication, however.
+Without public investment in independent, local, multidisciplinary digital policy research there has been no local research base to prepare policy makers for the 4IR.
+Public interest research in this area has long been dependent on the vagaries of donor funding, which has now been diverted to 4IR.
+While better funded than most African countries, only 0.8% of GDP in South Africa is spent on research, compared to 1.3% in Brazil.
+However, none of this is being directed into multidisciplinary digital policy research required to address digitalisation and datafication.
 South Africa needs to institutionalise digital data gathering into the national statistical system which underpins multidisciplinary policy research in its universities and policy formulation.
-Only then will it be able to develop organic policy and regulatory strategies to those that have failed in developing country contexts.
+Only then will it be able to develop organic policy and regulatory strategies different to those that have failed in developing country contexts.

-This needs to be framed within the context of an open-data policy that safeguards these rights and which will enable the free flow of information required for more effective planning by government and service delivery entities, to increase the uptake of online rather than face-to-face transactions.
+This needs to be framed within the context of an open-data policy that safeguards users rights and which will enable the free flow of information required for more effective planning by government and service delivery entities to increase the uptake of online rather than face-to-face transactions.
 Importantly, reliable public data can fuel entrepreneurialism and innovation, especially for SMMEs and start-ups who do not have their own big data to leverage for commercial application.